support Need help?call1300 804 855mailinfo@ncaust.com.au

 Collection of Personal Information

 The Australian Criminal Intelligence Commission (ACIC) collects your personal information via the National Clearance Australia online application form in order to conduct a Nationally Coordinated Criminal History Check (NCCHC) on your behalf.
-This is facilitated through a contractual arrangement between the ACIC and its Accredited Organisation — Job Trainer Australia Pty Ltd (ABN 95 647 755 600), Suite 53, 15 Labouchere Road, South Perth, WA 6151.
+This is facilitated through a contractual arrangement between the ACIC and its Accredited Body — Job Trainer Australia Pty Ltd (ABN 95 647 755 600), Suite 53, 15 Labouchere Road, South Perth, WA 6151.

 How the Check Works